Frozen Gaussian approximation for the fractional Schr\"odinger equation: The frozen Gaussian approximation

-Furthermore, we refer to Lemma 5.2 in \cite{LuYa:CPAM}, which provides the equivalent asymptotic orders for the terms in the subsequent expansion we will introduce.
-This lemma plays a crucial role in deriving the standard frozen Gaussian approximation.
-To ensure clarity in notation, we state the lemma as follows, utilizing the Einstein summation convention for repeated indices: \begin{lemma} For any $d$-vector function $v(y, q, p)$ and any $d\times d$ matrix function $M(y,q,p)$ in Schwartz class, we have
+Furthermore, we state Lemma 5.2 in \cite{LuYa:CPAM}, which plays a crucial role in deriving the conventional FGA, utilizing the Einstein summation convention for repeated indices: \begin{lemma} For any $v(y, q, p)\in\bbR^{d}$ in Schwartz class, we have